Colne Valley services

 Trivia and Design

-A single entry road would then branch off, separating cars from HGVs.
-An access road would run around the back, providing access to the parking for HGVs, coaches and caravans.
-These roads would then regroup before the roundabout, where a fuel filling station and drive thru coffee shop will be available.
+A single entry road will then branch off, separating cars from HGVs.
+An access road will run around the back, providing access to the parking for HGVs, coaches and caravans.
+These roads will then regroup before the roundabout, where a fuel filling station and drive thru coffee shop will be available.

 See also: M25 Planning Applications